UselessGuru/UG-Miner/README.md

       normal - uses current price data in pool API to calculate profit (no estimates or advanced calculations)

-   Developer Donation
+**Developer Donation**

-      Donation fee is approx. 1% (15 minutes per day) anf can be increased or decreased in the configuration editor.
+      Donation fee is approx. 1% (15 minutes per day) and can be increased or decreased in the configuration editor.
       Please help support the great team behind UG-Miner by leaving mining donations turned on.
       We want to stay completely transparent on the way fees are managed in the product.
       Donation cycle occurs only once in 24hrs (or once until midnight if UG-Miner has been running less than 24hrs).